Ten-man Tottenham go top of table after 1-0 win at Luton

-LUTON, England : Tottenham Hotspur went top of the Premier League table with a 1-0 win at Luton Town on Saturday, despite playing the whole of the second half with 10 men.
+LUTON, England: Tottenham Hotspur went top of the Premier League table with a 1-0 win at Luton Town on Saturday (Oct 7), despite playing the whole of the second half with 10 men.

 Dutch defender Micky van de Ven scored the only goal of the game in the 52nd minute when he poked home a first-time shot after a cut back from James Maddison following a Spurs short corner move.